Lumavate-Team/documentation/TUTORIAL.rst

 12. Click the Create button that appears at bottom right of screen
 13. Close the Admin GUI to return to the Experience Designer

-Now that we have added schema to the Data Store, we will ensure the Experience is set up to view & modify data accordingly
+Now that we have added schema to the Data Store, we will ensure the Experience is set up to view & modify data accordingly.

 14. On the Experience Designer page, click the Edit icon next to the Data Store service
 15. On the Data Store tab, click the Add button